-- HP Support Assistant

-- Type support in the taskbar search box, and then select the HP Support Assistant app.
+- HP Support Assistant - 1.
+Type support in the taskbar search box, and then select the HP Support Assistant app.

-- or -

-- Select My PC, and then select Specifications. - Setup Utility (BIOS) - Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 46).
-1. - 2.
-Select Main, select System Information, and then make note of the BIOS version. - Select Exit, select No, and then follow the on-screen instructions.
+- 2. Select My PC, and then select Specifications. - Setup Utility (BIOS) - 1.
+Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 42). - 2.
+Select Main, select System Information, and then make note of the BIOS version. - 3.
+Select Exit, select No, and then follow the on-screen instructions.

-To check for later BIOS versions, see Downloading a BIOS update on page 47.
+To check for later BIOS versions, see Downloading a BIOS update on page 43.